Diullei/Storm/README.md

 ********************************************************************

-Storm is a javascript engine writtem in C#.
+Storm is a javascript engine written in C#.

 > STORM IS UNDER CONSTRUCTION (!)

 ### Hello World

 Let's look at a Hello World example that takes a JavaScript statement as a string argument, executes it as JavaScript code, and prints the result to console.
-This example is writtem in c# but any other .NET language can use Storm.
+This example is written in c# but any other .NET language can use Storm.

 ```c#
 using System;